ajisaac/jobs/README.md

 - Lots of irrelevant job postings that just matched a keyword in your search.
 - You won't end up seeing some jobs.
 A board may have 3,000 remote java jobs, but you're not going to make it to the end page of results.
-- Most job portals use a ridiculous amount of JavaScript, things are lagging all over the place, nothing is snappy or crisp.
+- Job boards really spam you with all these extra features, it's annoying.

 ## Design goals

 For the design, I was going for simple, easy to use, effective.

-- The styling of the program is optimal for quickly reading lots of data.
+- The styling of the program is optimal for quickly reading lots of job postings.
+No animations, no distracting color scheme, no UI, just pure data.
-  - I find this design to be best, minimal without distraction, just show me the data.
-- I don't want any extra clutter on the page, just the job description, and a few buttons.
+- I don't want any extra clutter on the page, just the job description, and a few links.
 - Should run very fast.
 I run everything locally on the same machine to reduce latency.
 Pure JavaScript is a must, no frameworks or libraries.
 - Small amount of code, no abstractions, no low value features.
   - Less code means I can make an update to logic in about 10 minutes.
-  - I can add a new scraper in a single file, using a single function as pure Java.
+  - I can add a new scraper in a single file, using a single function in simple Java.
-  - No low value features.
-  - I had spring security setup for auth, but auth isn't useful for local web apps, so I removed it.
   - The scrapers used to have shared code in the form of inheritence, but there was no value in this.

 ## Features